kumaridimpleabcd2006-eng/python--OOP-and-Logic--Practices/README.md

   -View note
   -Delete note
   -Exit
 17. *student record manager* : A beginner-friendly mini file handling project.
+18. *Student Marks Record System* : A simple python script to take student detail from the user,save them to 'note.txt' and display the file content on the screen.

  #Author#